 I received a call one day, a week or two after officially accepting the offer.
 A nice corporate woman from HR asked to speak with me.
 I obliged and was taken through one of the worst experiences I can recall: a full breakdown of my credit history.

 Line by line, she read every account on my credit report, what the balance was, and asked if I had paid it.
 For all accounts, the answer was no.

 I could feel the job slipping from my fingers with each line of the credit report that she read off to me.
 But I didn’t lose all hope.

-I was given a chance to share my reasoning as to why I hadn’t been able to pay on any of my balances owed.
-I provided a letter stating my hardships, attached evidence backing up my claims, and sent it in.
+I was given a chance to share my reasoning as to why I hadn’t been able to pay any of my balances owed.
+I drafted a letter stating my hardships, attached evidence backing up my claims, and sent it in.

-A week and a half later, I got the call I had been dreading: the decision.
-After a lengthy review process, the the bank had decided to rescind my offer.
-I was told that I could either apply for a position that didn’t require credit verification or wait six months and try again for this one.
+A week and a half later, I received the call I had been dreading: the decision.
+After a lengthy review process, the bank had decided to rescind the job offer.
+I was told that I could either apply for a position that didn’t require credit verification or wait six months and try again for this position.

 The Road to Recovery

 Over the next few months, I will continue reaching out to creditors to negotiate balances in an attempt to reduce my overall debt load and improve my credit score.
-I do plan on re-applying for that job in six months’ time, but I’m not sure that it will be enough time for my credit to fully recover.
-In that time, the least I can do is establish a positive payment history going forward and show progress on old accounts.
-Any positive progress at all is something that I can use to my advantage during the reapplication process.
-Hopefully that will increase my chances of landing that position . . . again.
+I do plan on re-applying for that job in six months’ time, but I’m not sure that my credit will fully recover by then.